We have rooms available in Horton Halls, our university-managed housing facility. Learn more and apply now.

 Dr Louise Hill joined St George’s in 2015 and is a Clinical Lecturer in Paediatric Infectious Diseases.

-Louise is the module co-lead for the Clinical Trials module as part of the SGUL MSc in Applied Biomedical Science.
+In addition to her research, Louise is co-Lead for the Clinical Trials module as part of the MSc in Applied Biomedical Science.

 Louise’s research interests include improving outcomes in neonatal sepsis, particularly in low- and middle- income settings, and strategic antibiotic trials.